kitnato/neverquest/README.md

 #### Log

-A togglable UI element that displays all stateful activities in real-time, e.g. combat details, transactions etc.
+A toggle-able UI element that displays all stateful activities in real-time, e.g. combat details, transactions etc.

 #### Ranged